 • The Show GMCs property is used to enable or disable the display of certain diagnostic information after a runtime system fault.
-The information is useful in allowing Red Lion to correct software problems, but may be distracting to users.
+The information is useful in correcting software problems, but may be distracting to users.

 Languages

 • The Configure Translation button is used to configure the languages to be used within the system.
 Refer to the chapter on Localization for more information.